 Oil and gas in the Capitals

+May Day.
 Oil majors and stock investors are looking at May 1st nervously, since the Venezuelan government has set this date as the deadline for major oil companies to renegotiate contracts in the Orinoco basin.
 In early February, the Venezuelan legislature gave President Hugo Chávez long-expected special powers to rule by decree over the next year-and-a-half.
 This will enable Chávez to pass decrees on key sectors, such as banking, defense, energy, insurance, media and telecommunications.

 Investment status.
 The oil companies’ agenda is to stay in Venezuela, even if that means renegotiating the contracts.
 Not only have they already invested about $17 billion in the Orinoco, they also have sunk funds into derricks, facilities, fields and pipelines that collectively are estimated to now be worth over $30 billion.
 Moreover, the oil majors do not want to walk away from what some industry experts believe could be the largest